 |167 x 71|

 eFoil E1 Sport

 You can easily compare by price, availability, speed, length, range, weight type and propulsion, but we want to highlight that all data in these tables are from the manufacturers and probably measured under ideal conditions.
 Light rider, no wind, no waves, etc..
-That’s said we were testing the e-Foils from Lift Foils, Fliteboard and Cabratec ourselves and can confirm the specs outlined for these 3 manufacturers.
+That’s said we were testing the e-Foils from Lift Foils, Fliteboard and Cabratec ourselves (as you can see in the column “tested”) and can confirm the specs outlined for these 3 manufacturers.
 We are working with other manufacturers to get test boards, but as mentioned before they are not available yet.